 The top of the sales funnel is filled with prospects who don’t know a whole lot about a particular subject, but they want to gather basic information and build their knowledge base.
 They certainly aren’t ready to make a purchase and probably don’t have a final option in mind yet.
 They’re just trying to get started learning about a problem or situation they’re facing.

 What kind of content are they looking for?
 Probably the best, and most common, type of ToFu content is blog articles, but these prospects could also be interested in short tip sheets or eBooks.
 Remember, since they’re just starting to learn about a particular subject, they aren’t yet looking for long, thorough content.
 They’re likely going online and using search engines, so an introductory blog is a great way to get them drawn into the first step of the sales funnel.
 Think of ToFu as the first step in building a relationship with a prospect.

 Once basic information is gathered on a particular subject, the lead moves into the middle of the sales funnel, where specific information is desired: answers to questions, solutions to problems, etc. The key is to provide content that continues to educate and be helpful.

 What kind of content is this?
-While ToFu content might list the Top 5 options available to someone, a MoFu content offer would pick one of those options and explain it in more detail.
-Case studies, white papers, eBooks, webinars, podcasts, video tutorials, etc. are all common types of MoFu content.
+While ToFu content might list the Top 5 options available to improve a process, for example, MoFu content picks one of those options and explains it in more detail.
+Case studies, white papers, eBooks, webinars, podcasts, and video tutorials are all common types of MoFu content.

-So, what kind of content are they looking for?
-At this stage, it might not even be content at all!
-Your leads have all the information they need already, they’re just looking for something that separates one option from the rest.
-This is where free trials, free consultations, and discount codes help put your company ahead the field, and in the running for their final decision.
+So, let’s talk types of BoFu content.
+Ironically, at this stage, the drive to action may not even be content at all!
+Your leads may have all the information they need, they’re just looking for something that separates one option from the rest.
+This is where free consultations, free trials and other time-sensitive offers create urgency and help put your company in the running for the buyer’s final decision.